facelessuser/coloraide/docs/src/markdown/gamut.md

 ![Gamut Comparison](images/gamut-compare.png)

-In order to visually represent a color from a wider gamut color space, such as Display P3, in a more narrow color space, such as sRGB, a suitable color within the more narrow color space must must be selected and be shown in its place.
+In order to visually represent a color from a wider gamut color space, such as Display P3, in a more narrow color space, such as sRGB, a suitable color within the more narrow color space must be selected and be shown in its place.
 This selecting of a suitable replacement is called gamut mapping.

 ColorAide defines a couple methods to help identify when a color is outside the gamut bounds of a color space and to